Do you need to be forgiven for something, but don’t know how to make a sincere apology that actually inspires your

-We were both flooded with feelings of love and gratitude for one another and the trust between us grew even stronger than it had before.
+We were both flooded with feelings of love and gratitude for one another and from this experience, the trust between us grew stronger than it had been before.

-If the trust in your relationship is being eroded by some kind of betrayal, don’t think that the hurt will just fade away with time.
+If the trust between you has been eroded by some kind of betrayal, don’t think that the hurt will just fade away with time.

-If you don’t make a sincere apology that inspires forgiveness (or forgive them yourself) as a matter of URGENCY, your relationship is at risk.
+If you don’t make an apology that brings forgiveness to your relationship you are placing your relationship at risk.

-Without trust and safety, emotional intimacy is impossible and the first thing to suffer will be your sex life.
+Without unshakable trust and safety, vulnerability, emotional intimacy and closeness are impossible.
+The first thing to go will be your sex life.

-Why would you connect intimately with someone you don’t feel safe around?
-You wouldn’t.
+Why would your partner want to connect intimately with someone they don’t feel safe around?
+They wouldn’t.

 For your own peace of mind and your relationship’s sake, don’t wait until you apologize.
 It is possible to restore trust between you if you use the 5 scientifically researched steps I outline above… and faster than you may think.